Tag Archives: sports

 The Board

 Spurs problems begins at the top.
-Vinai Venkateshen should be the first to fall on his sword.
+Vinai Venkatesham should be the first to fall on his sword.
 The amateurish decisions, from the failure to take the initiative when Frank was clearly not performing, to the Tudor debacle, were a lesson in how not to run a football club.
 Vinai has to go.

 Recruitment